benmangold/docker-octokit/README.md

 # docker-octokit

-a docker image with octokit installed which will make a simple query for you based on env vars
+a docker image with octokit installed

-for use in ci, or at home

 built and published via github actions